DiPA: Probabilistic Multi-Modal Interactive Prediction for Autonomous Driving: Results

+\paragraph{Capturing probability distribution} Comparison using probabilistic evaluations on NGSIM are shown in Tables~\ref{table_ngsim_predrms} and \ref{table_ngsim_nll} (ablations are below the double line, as discussed in Section~\ref{sec_ablation}).
+DiPA improves over previous methods on predRMS evaluations, which involves generating a set of predicted trajectories and accurately predicting the most probable mode.
+Evaluation of the spatial distribution using NLL shows improved probabilistic accuracy with DiPA over previous methods.
+These experiments show advantages of DiPA for capturing probabilistic predictions on NGSIM.

-Results of experiments on INTERACTION using the standard closest-mode evaluations is shown in Table~\ref{table_interaction_closest}, showing that DiPA produces lower error predictions based on the closest mode than the comparison methods.
-This shows that the model produces a diverse set of predicted trajectories, that accurately capture specific behaviours observed in the INTERACTION dataset.
+\paragraph{Capturing distinct behaviours} Comparisons using closest-mode evaluations on INTERACTION is shown in Table~\ref{table_interaction_closest}.
+DiPA shows lower error based on the closest mode than the comparison methods.
+Comparison of closest-mode Miss-Rate (MR) evaluations on NGSIM are shown in Table~\ref{table_ngsim_closest}.
+DiPA shows improved MR evaluation over methods such as SAMMP~\cite{mercat2020multi} that are based on standard NLL training, showing improved ability to produce diverse modes that closely cover individual instances of the dataset.
+These experiments show that DiPA improves over previous methods for accurately capturing distinct modes of behaviour.

-Multiple evaluation measures are compared from the same run on NGSIM in Tables~\ref{table_ngsim_predrms},~\ref{table_ngsim_nll},~\ref{table_ngsim_closest} below the single line.
-These show that the baseline MFP methods produce accurate probabilistic predictions as measured with predRMS and NLL, however show relatively high error on the minADE/FDE evaluations.
+\paragraph{Combined task} In order to compare the ability to optimise both closest-mode and probabilistic tasks at the same time, results using multiple evaluation measures are shown for MFP and DiPA in Tables~\ref{table_ngsim_predrms},~\ref{table_ngsim_nll} and \ref{table_ngsim_closest}.
+These show that MFP produces accurate probabilistic predictions as measured with predRMS and NLL, however shows relatively high error on closest-mode evaluations.
 This suggests limited diversity of predictions, which limits the ability to closely match individual instances.
-DiPA is able to produce good scores on both types of evaluation, indicating it is able to capture both diverse and probabilistically accurate predictions on NGSIM.

-Comparison of multiple evaluations on INTERACTION (Tables~\ref{table_interaction_closest},~\ref{table_interaction_predrms},~\ref{table_interaction_nll} below the single line) also shows improved results with DiPA against \textit{MFP-Lanelet2} on all evaluation measures. \textit{MFP-Lanelet2} has shown the ability to generalise MFP to operate on the wide range of scenarios present in the INTERACTION dataset.
-DiPA uses a more general input representation than the grid representation used by MFP, allowing flexible use on different scenarios.
-Overall DiPA has shown good results for producing diverse predictions that capture instances in the dataset (on minADE/FDE/MR scores), while also showing high probabilistic prediction accuracy on predRMS and NLL evaluations.
+Comparison of multiple evaluations on INTERACTION is shown in Tables~\ref{table_interaction_closest},~\ref{table_interaction_predrms} and \ref{table_interaction_nll}.
+This also shows improved results with DiPA against MFP-general on all evaluation measures, showing advantages of DiPA for optimising both tasks together.